 Reasons Why NIMBYs Oppose New Development Projects

-According to studies, there is often unjust opposition to development projects; whether a project is beneficial or not to the community, communities fear the unknown.
-Projects that are beneficial to the community face heavy opposition as NIMBYs feel that the new development projects will generate a negative externality (while it may not be the case!).
+According to studies, there is often unjust opposition to development projects.
+Whether a project is beneficial or not to the community, communities fear the unknown.
+Projects that are beneficial to the community often still face heavy opposition, as NIMBYs feel that the new development projects will generate a negative externality (while that may not be the case!).

 NIMBYs oppose new development projects mainly due to: